amitni1/Catastrophic-Forgetting-Reproduction/Docs/AI-Planning.md

 **AI:** To reproduce this, you need two things: a way to measure Fisher overlap between tasks, and a way to create tasks with controlled similarity levels.

-For the **overlap metric**, compute the Fréchet distance between two normalized Fisher matrices and define overlap as `1 - d²`.
+For the **overlap metric**, compute the (squared) Hellinger distance between two globally normalized Fisher vectors and define overlap as `1 - d²`.
+Concretely, each Fisher matrix is flattened into a single vector, normalized to sum to 1 (so it behaves like a probability distribution), and the per-layer overlap is `1 - 0.5 · Σ(√sA − √sB)²` — a Bhattacharyya/Hellinger-type measure of how much two distributions overlap.

 For **controlling task similarity**, use partial permutations — instead of shuffling the entire image (like a standard permuted MNIST task), only shuffle a square region in the center.
 A smaller shuffled region means the tasks are more similar to each other: